1984 New York City Subway shooting: Bernhard Goetz

+Victims

+Goetz's four victims, Barry Allen, Troy Canty, Darrell Cabey, and James Ramseur lived in the Morrisania, Bronx neighborhood, an area known at the time for high rates of poverty and crime.
+The four were between the ages of eighteen and nineteen and were described as five foot six or shorter and thin.
+None of the four had completed high school.
+Each of the youths shot by Goetz was facing a trial or hearing on criminal charges at the time of their shooting.
+Ten weeks prior to being shot, Cabey was arrested on charges that he held up three men with a shotgun in the Bronx, and he was released on $2,000 bail.

 Goetz's flight, surrender, and interrogation

 After the shooting, Goetz took a cab back to his 14th Street home before renting a car and driving north to Bennington, Vermont; he then burned the distinctive blue jacket he had been wearing and scattered the pieces of his gun in the woods.
 Goetz stayed at various hotels in New England for several days.

 On December 26, an anonymous hotline caller told New York City police that Goetz matched the gunman's description, owned a gun, and had been assaulted previously.
 On December 29, Goetz called his neighbor, Myra Friedman, who told him that police had come by his apartment looking for him and had left notes asking to be contacted as soon as possible.
 Goetz told Friedman he had felt as though he was in a "combat situation", needing to "think more quickly than [his] opposition."

 Goetz returned to New York City on December 30, turned in the car, picked up some clothing and business papers at his apartment, rented another car, and drove back to New England.
 Shortly after noon the next day, he walked into the Concord, New Hampshire police headquarters and told the officer on duty, "I am the person they are seeking in New York."
 Once the officer realized that Goetz was a genuine suspect, Goetz was Mirandized and elected to talk to the police.
 The Concord police made an audio recording of Goetz's interview.
-New York police detectives Susan Braver, Michael Clark, and Dan Hattendorf subsequently interviewed Goetz, and a two-hour video recording of that interview was made.
+New York City police detectives Susan Braver, Michael Clark, and Dan Hattendorf subsequently interviewed Goetz, and a two-hour video recording of that interview was made.
 Both interviews were played at the criminal trial.